Noise-induced stop-and-go traffic dynamics: Modelling and control: Noise-induced phase transition

 The function $f_\varepsilon(x,y)$ converges to the maximum of $x$ and $y$ as $\varepsilon\to0^+$ and to the minimum as $\varepsilon\to0^-$.
 In the following, we use $\varepsilon=0.01$.
 This smoothing of the dynamics avoids singularities when the vehicles collide due to noise or when the speed is zero.

-\paragraph{Time-discrete stochastic model} The numerical simulations of the stochastic ATG model are performed using an implicit Euler scheme for the vehicle positions while the speeds are determined using an explicit scheme.
+\paragraph{Time-discrete stochastic model} The numerical simulations of the stochastic ATG model are performed using an implicit Euler scheme for the vehicle positions, and an explicit scheme for the vehicle speeds.
 This coupled numerical scheme is given by

 The time step of the simulations is defined as $\delta t=0.01$~s.
 In addition, the parameter values are the following: $\tau=5$~s, $ T=0.9$~s, $\ell=3$~m, $\tmin=0.1$~s and $\tmax=2.5$~s.
 Here, $\tau=5$~s is chosen based on statistical estimations \cite{tordeux2010adaptive}.
-The parameters $\ell=3$~m and $T=0.9$~s are calibrated to obtain a mean speed approximately equal to 30~km/h, as requested during the experiment, and a propagation speed of the stop-and-go wave backward of approximately 20~km/h, as empirically observed.
+The parameters $\ell=3$~m and $T=0.9$~s are calibrated to obtain a mean speed approximately equal to 30~km/h, as requested during the experiment by Sugiyama et al.\ \cite{sugiyama2008traffic}, and a propagation speed of the stop-and-go wave backward of approximately 20~km/h, as empirically observed.
 In addition, the setting $\tmax=2.5$~s corresponding to the time gap on wave output is used to match the duration of the stop phase.
-The parameter $\tmin$ does not seem to influence the dynamics as long as it remains small, although it is greater than $\delta t$.
+The parameter $\tmin$ does not seem to influence the dynamics as long as it remains small and greater than $\delta t$.